 Department, school, division committees (if applicable) review dossiers.

 Last Day of Fall Semester Exams or Prior*

-Chair, director, or division coordinator notifies candidates under review for tenure and/or promotion, in writing, of departmental decisions regarding their promotion/tenure applications.
+Chair or director notifies candidates under review for tenure and/or promotion, in writing, of departmental decisions regarding their promotion/tenure applications.

 First Day of Spring Semester or Prior

 Chair, director, or division coordinator forwards approved dossiers, along with their own written recommendations, to the college / regional campus deans.